Purging data on a regular basis plays a critical role in CRM database maintenance.

 Removing clearly unqualified contacts from your system is a quick and easy way to ensure that you don’t waste time and budget on opportunities that will never work out.

 Duplicate CRM data can cause many issues.
 Duplicate contacts can cause embarrassing mistakes from marketing teams, such as emailing the same prospect multiple times, and make it difficult to personalize communications.
 Sales teams have to dig into your data to check for duplicates to make sure that they have all of the context that they need for sales conversations.
-Support teams need to do the same to make sure that they can speak to a prospect’s specific problems.
+Support teams need to do the same to ensure they can speak to a prospect’s specific problems.

 Duplicate records waste your marketing budget.
 It is not uncommon for companies to have a duplicate rate reach 20% of their total number of records.